 What Is Fraud?

 In Colorado, fraud encompasses a vast array of issues, some of which may be familiar, such as forgery, impersonation, and identity theft, but also areas which may not immediately come to mind, such as deceptive sales and business practices, fraud in obtaining property or services, and bribery.
 All of these offenses are set forth in Colorado Revised Statutes in sections 18-5-101 through 18-5-905.

 Fraud can be committed by words or by conduct, by making false or misleading allegations, or by concealing something that should have been disclosed.
 Fraud often involves inducing someone to act on these falsehoods in a way that results in injury or damages.
 Larger fraud cases often tied to business dealings or ventures are commonly considered white collar crimes.
-But whether the allegations involve a few hundred dollars or a few hundred thousand dollars, fraud charges can have serious consequences to one's liberty, future, and livelihood.
+Whether the allegations involve a few hundred dollars or a few hundred thousand dollars, fraud charges can have serious consequences to one’s liberty, future, and livelihood.

 Common Types of Fraud Charges